Engineers from Mercedes-Benz AMG have been spotted testing an updated version of the A45 Hatchback.

-It isn't clear what AMG has planned for the powertrain, but extra power to deal with new versions of the Audi RS 3 and BMW M2 in the pipeline may be a possibility.
-The A45 is currently powered by a 2.0-liter turbocharged inline-4 rated at 382 hp in standard guise and 416 hp in S guise, but AMG in March revealed a version of this engine with an electrified turbocharger spitting out 442 hp.
+It isn't clear what AMG has planned for the powertrain, but extra power to deal with new versions of the Audi RS 3 and BMW M2 may be a possibility.
+The A45 is currently powered by a 2.0-liter turbocharged inline-4 rated at 382 hp in standard guise and 416 hp in S guise, but AMG last year revealed a version of this engine with an electrified turbocharger spitting out 442 hp.

-The electrified turbo means a bigger compressor can be used, which results in more power, without worry of usual turbo lag tradeoff.
+The electrified turbo means a bigger compressor can be used, which results in more power without the usual turbo lag tradeoff.
 It uses an electric motor to quickly spool up the compressor at low revs so that charged air, also known as boost, is always on tap.
 The same technology is used in Formula One.

 Mercedes-AMG E Performance electric exhaust-gas turbocharger